 The following licensing arrangements apply to Queensland's commercial net fisheries:

-- The fisher must have a commercial fisher licence.
+- To operate in the fishery, a fisher must have a primary commercial fishing licence.

-- The boat licence must be officially endorsed for the particular fishery (i.e. marked with the symbol that stands for that fishery).
+- The primary commercial fishing licence must be officially endorsed for the particular fishery (i.e. marked with the symbol that identifies the fishery).

 No new licences are issued for existing fisheries.
-To enter a net fishery, you must first obtain the correct licence (CFBL) and fishery symbols from an existing licence holder.
-Licences can be transferred from person to person, and fishery symbols can be transferred from one licence to another licence.
+To enter a net fishery, you must first obtain the correct licence and fishery symbols from an existing licence holder.
+Licences and quota can be transferred from person to person, and fishery symbols can be transferred from one licence to another licence.

-Commercial net fisheries operate along the entire Queensland coastline as far out as the Queensland east coast offshore constitutional settlement boundary, except for the areas closed to net fishing under the Fisheries Act 1994 and marine parks legislation.
+Net fisheries operate along the entire Queensland coastline as far out as the Queensland east coast offshore constitutional settlement boundary, except for areas closed to net fishing under fisheries and other legislation.

 - an offshore shark and grey mackerel component